austinkelleher/graph-mimecast/docs/jupiterone.md

 ## Mimecast + JupiterOne Integration Benefits

-- Visualize Mimecast account, users, domains, awareness training campaigns, and phishing campaigns, along with their relationships.
+- Visualize Mimecast account, users, domains, and awareness training campaigns, along with their relationships.
 - Map domains to account owning them
 - Map users to domains
 - Map awarenss training campaigns to enrolled users, and owning account
-- Map phishing campaigns to enrolled users, and owning account
 - Monitor campaign status, or a specific user's participate across multiple campaigns using your JupiterOne account

 ## How it Works

-TODO: Iterate significant activities the integration enables.
-Consider the following examples:

-- JupiterOne periodically fetches services, teams, and users from Mimecast to update the graph.
+- JupiterOne periodically fetches account, domains, users, awareness training campaigns, and their participants from Mimecast to update the graph.
 - Write JupiterOne queries to review and monitor updates to the graph, or leverage existing queries.
 - Configure alerts to take action when JupiterOne graph changes, or leverage